Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 If you wish to add Volumetric light to your scene you should use the Light Volume node.

-We suggest adding it to your scene's Renderer compound and exposing the Lights output like so:
+We suggest adding it to the end of your scene's Renderer compound and exposing the Lights output like so:

-If you are using the default Renderer compound we recommend unlinking it.
+If you are using a default Renderer compound we recommend unlinking it.

-Then you can wire any dynamic light to it and that light will have a Volumetric effect.
+Then you can wire any dynamic lights Affected Volume pin to it and those lights will cast volumetric lights.

 You can adjust some settings in the Light Volume node: